 The Top Sector Agri & Food has the ambition to be a world leader in successful solutions for global challenges in the fields of agriculture and food.
 More specifically, our Knowledge and Innovation Agenda focuses on the following topics:

-- Tasty, healthy and safe food for a growing world population
+- Appreciated, healthy and safe food

 Top Sector Agri & Food stimulates new knowledge and innovations, first and foremost by creating and financing research and innovation projects.
 This does not just include fundamental and applied research, but also valorisation.

 The final responsibility for Top Sector Agri & Food lies with the Top Team, which is made up of representatives from the business sector, science and government (the “golden triangle”).
 The Top Team is the management committee and is being chaired by a figurehead from the sector.

 Director R&D Nutreco

 Jan van Rijsingen

 Jack van der Vorst

 General director SSG, Wageningen University & Research